wangtian24/tian-scripts/README.md

 ## Google Cloud Logging

 Google Cloud Logging is disabled by default.
 To enable it, set `USE_GOOGLE_CLOUD_LOGGING=True` in the `.env` file.
-In order to do GCP logging from local environment, you need to download the GCP service account key file from 1Password and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the downloaded key file.
+See 'Set Up GCP Service Account' above for GCP service account credentials.

 In order to redact sensitive data, the `redact_sensitive_data` function is used.
 If you need to add new sensitive data patterns to redact, you can do so by adding them to the function.

 ## Accessing the APIs

 The APIs are protected by API key.
 The key is stored in the Github Secrets (and Vercel Environment Variables), which will be injected as part of Github Actions Workflow.
-You can also find it in the `.env` file you set up earlier.
+You can also find it in the `.env` file you set up earlier (look for `X_API_KEY`).
 If you want to access the API, you need to set the `X-API-KEY` header with the right key value.
 At the moment, `local` environment is exempt from authentication and is enabled only for other (`staging` and `production`) environments.

 If you need to access the APIs from FastAPI Docs, you can add the API key by clicking on `Authorize` button (top right).